jasoncoding13/nmf/README.md

 8. CIM-NMF[6]

  __Note that the HCNMF in this repository is simplified.
 In details, it uses two global learning rates instead of element-wise learning rates the paper proposed for backtracking line search.
-Thanks to [AceKimi](https://github.com/JiaLiangShen) pointing it our and sharing his version.
+Thanks to [AceKimi](https://github.com/JiaLiangShen) pointing it out and sharing his version.
 In the future, we will merge our versions if we have spare time.__

 ## Requirement